actionprojecteu/azotea-client/README.md

 ```
 ## Summaries

-After the processing is done, you can see a processing summary by issuing `azotool image view`:
+After the processing is done, you can see a processing summary by issuing `azotool image summary`:

 ```
 2021-11-25T10:55:21+0100 [dbase#info] Starting Database Service on /home/jgomez/azotea/azotea.db